JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 The FFT node takes the incoming signal, determines its spectrum and adds the magnitude spectrum to a running tally called the energy buffer.
 This energy buffer is gradually emptied over time (the speed of which is controlled by the decay parameter) and it is used to resynthesize the sound with a randomized phase.
 What this results in is extremely wide reverb that sounds quite lush.

-In addition to regular reverb operation controllable by the decay parameter, it also has a shine parameter that adds high frequency shimmer via octave doubling.
+In addition to regular reverb operation, which is controllable by the decay parameter, it also has a shine parameter that adds high frequency shimmer via octave doubling.

 <center><img src="FFTverb.png"></center>